thaibui162/PowerBI_Superstore_Profitability_Analytics/README.md

 | **Pages**    | Business Overview · Market · Product · Operations & Returns · Insights                            |
 | **File**     | [`Superstore_Dashboard.pbix`](Superstore_Dashboard.pbix)                                         |

-> **Scope note.** The visual system — the left-hand anchor-scorecard column, the field parameters and the "by dimension" matrix — is shared with my earlier [PowerBI_HR_Workforce_Analytics](https://github.com/thaibui162/PowerBI_HR_Workforce_Analytics) project, kept deliberately consistent across my portfolio.
-New to this project are the **Design Thinking process** behind the page structure (§2), the Superstore data model and its ~80 DAX measures, the market and sub-category strategy-map framing, and all of the analysis below.
-The earth-tone colour palette is a published one.

 ---

 ## Key takeaways